J.P. Morgan partners with 50five Group to expand European EV charging infrastructure

 Jan Desmet (Chief Supply Services Benelux), Annick Rossey (Managing Director Supply Belgium), Stephen Z. Wong (Executive Director JP Morgan), Manfred Klumpenaar (CEO 50five Group)

-About: J.P.
+J.P.
 Morgan Global Alternatives is the alternative investment arm of J.P.
 Morgan Asset Management.
 With USD $208 billion in assets under management and more than 800 professionals, as of June 30, 2022, J.P.
 Morgan Global Alternatives offers strategies across the alternative investment spectrum including real estate, private equity and credit, infrastructure, transportation, timber, liquid alternatives, and hedge funds.

 J.P.
 Morgan Global Alternative’s Global Transportation Group invests across multiple transportation sectors such as shipping, aircraft, rail, containers, logistics and renewables.
 Formed in 2008 and with USD 5.3+ billion in equity commitments, the group currently has a diversified portfolio of 110 assets across various transportation sub-sectors.